kyaiooiayk/Docker-Notes/ReadMe.md

   - `--rm` will remove the container as soon as it is stopped;
   - `-d` will run the container in the background (docker run exits immediately);
   - `-it` will run the container in an interactive mode (you can use a terminal inside the container).
 ***

+## Dockerfile
+- `FROM`: Defines the base container to build from.
+There are many base containers available to download, such as `ubuntu`, `python3.6`.
+It tells Docker to pull this image from a registry, in our case DockerHub, and use it as the base image.
+- `RUN`: Runs bash command.
+This is where we want to do package installations, directory creation, etc. Because each line will create a layer in the image, it’s good to have shared and general package installations in the first lines in Dockerfile.
+This means that during rebuilds, Docker will try to use layers from the cache.
+- `ARG`: It’s useful if you want to have multiple flavors of the same image, for example dev and production.
+- `COPY`: Copies files from a context.
+The context is a set of local files that are exposed to Docker during the build, and it only uses them in the process of building the image.
+This can be used to copy your source code or data to a container.
+- `ENV`: Sets an environment variable.
+This variable will be part of the image and will be visible in build and run.
+- `CMD`: This is the default command for a container.
+A good practice in Docker is to run one command per container.
+- `WORKDIC`: The default directory in the image.
+This will be the directory the default command will be run from.
+- `EXPOSE`: Specifies ports the container will use.
+***

 ## List of commands